Students and staff celebrate some outstanding sixth form results at Blythe Bridge High School & Sixth Form

 Students and staff are celebrating some outstanding results at Blythe Bridge High School & Sixth Form.
-This year, all students who were entered for a BTEC Diploma passed, and 99% of A Level entries were passes.
-With the help of these grades students have secured places at a range of universities from Aston to Manchester on a diverse range courses which include biomedical science, graphic design, law and photo journalism.
+This year, every single student entered for a BTEC Diploma gained their qualification, and there were many fantastic results at A level, too.
+With the help of these grades students have secured places at a range of universities from York to Bristol on a diverse range of courses which include ethics, religion and philosophy; medicine; and English language.
 Many other students are looking forward to starting on the higher level apprenticeships that they have obtained.

 Students studying vocational subjects excelled once again.
-In health and social care, Alisha-Ann Leese gained a stunning Distinction*, Distinction*, Distinction*; Sarah Davies gained a Distinction*, Distinction*, Distinction; and Charlotte Appleby was awarded a Distinction*, Distinction, Distinction.
-She is going on to study education at Staffordshire University.
+In health and social care, Millie Dale and Chloe Muldoon gained a stunning Distinction*, Distinction*, Distinction; Megan Myatt and Catherine Hawkins gained a Distinction*, Distinction, Distinction.

 Headteacher, Rachael Johnson, said, ‘We are immensely proud of the achievements of our students.
 At a time when A level and BTEC programmes nationally have been subject to significant change, our staff and students have risen to this challenge remarkably well.
 We are delighted to see so many students have secured their first choice university places or apprenticeships.
 We wish them all the best for the future.’

 Darren Edge, Head of Sixth Form, added, ‘I am very proud of the successes achieved this year especially given the rigour required with the new A level specification.
 I wish all of our students continued success in the choices that they now make following their sixth form education.’